bit-docs/bit-docs-generate-html/site/default/templates/content.mustache.md

-@parent bit-docs-generate-html/theme/templates
+@parent bit-docs-generate-html/theme
-@page bit-docs-generate-html/theme/templates/content content
+@module bit-docs-generate-html/site/default/templates/content.mustache content.mustache

 @description The default content template.

 @body

+### Usage

-The `content.mustache` template includes other mustache files, by default:
+The default `content.mustache` template contains the main HTML markup and includes these other mustache files:

 - `sidebar.mustache`
 - `title.mustache`
 - `description.mustache`
 - `body.mustache`

-Additionally, the template includes the main HTML markup.

 Copy this file into your own project or theme to modify HTML markup, or include other available templates.
 For instance, [bit-docs-js] provides the `signature.mustache` template that can be included to show function signatures in the generated output:

 ```
 {{#unless hideBody}}